tnovas/streamlabs/README.md

 ```

 ### Authorization
-After using Stream Labs you will need to authenticate it with StreamLabs, for that you will get an url of authorization:
+After using StreamLabs you will need to authenticate it with StreamLabs, for that you will get an url of authorization:

 ```
 var urlAuthorization = streamLabs.authorizationUrl();
 ```

-You have to make a request on `urlAuthorization` with a browser and authorizate in Stream Labs.
+You have to make a request on `urlAuthorization` with a browser and authorizate in StreamLabs.
 After that you will be redirect to `RedirectUrl` and you will get a `Code` on QueryString `?code='hjqweassxzass'` , then you have to call `connect` with `code` to Api

 ```
 streamLabs.connect(code);